Micah456/EmailWebApp/README.md

 -Update tests

 *Previous tasks:*
--Authentication : use token to very users on every page - DONE -Authentication : create token when logging in - DONE -Create tests for server - DONE
+-Fix the redirects - make it redirect automatically - DONE -Authentication : use token to very users on every page - DONE -Authentication : create token when logging in - DONE -Create tests for server - DONE